All Collections

 You may need to revisit step 3 for fine-tuning.

 The red borders will only ever appear on the test prints that you can send from the print settings panel.
-Once you launch the booth, these red lines will disappear.
+Once you launch the booth, these red lines will not appear.

 Did this answer your question?